opendocsg/slw-judgments-backfill/2011_SGHC_181/report.md

 _Companies_ – _Schemes of arrangement_

 [LawNet Editorial Note: The appeals to this decision in Civil Appeals Nos 55 and 56 of 2011 were allowed by the Court of Appeal on 30 November 2011.
-See [2012] SGCA 7.]
+See <span class="citation">[2012] SGCA 7</span>.]

 2 August 2011 Judgment reserved.